spikebike/Backups-Done-Right-legacy/README.md

 * backups are stored encrypted - you don't need to trust in your sysadmin
 * encryption key does not get transfered - you always keep the key on your side

+## Potential Misfeatures
+* No back doors - without the clients AES256 key no recovery is possible
+* No bare metal restores - Backups Does Right depends on Go + working unix system, and AES256 key for a restore.
+For connections to peers one of the old IP address or the IP address of peers is needed.
+* No cross client file restores - Full restore of a linux backup requires a linux client.
+Same with Windows, and OSX.
+No attempts are made to handle platform specific file system meta-data on non-native platforms.
+* Owner of SHA256 key *MUST* make copies to protect against lost.
+Multiple Printouts and thumbdrives are recommended to insure recovery.

 ## Maintainers